-As destination specialist, do you have practical tips how to create links between sustainable tourism (ecotourism), conservation and community development?
+As a destination specialist, do you have practical tips on how to create links between sustainable tourism (ecotourism), conservation and community development?

 The best way to create links between sustainable tourism (ecotourism), conservation and community development, is to acknowledge the value/significance of community and conservation, describe that value and how it should be secured, and use tourism as a/one vehicle to secure that value.
 Tourism is the last ingredient in the mix.

-In your trainings and consulting work, which advice do you offer on how to engage political and business leaders (=decision-makers) in tourism sustainability?
+In your training and consulting work, which advice do you offer on how to engage political and business leaders (=decision-makers) in tourism sustainability?

 How important is a destination’s sustainability performance nowadays for its competitiveness?

 Sustainability gives destinations and businesses a competitive edge.